amard33p/fastapi-oauth/README.md

 - `backend/app/db.py`
   - Defines `User` and `OAuthAccount` SQLAlchemy models compatible with fastapi-users.
+  - Defines an `AccessToken` model and adapter for storing access tokens when using the database auth strategy.
   - Uses a local SQLite DB at `backend/app/test.db` via `sqlite+aiosqlite`.